Mixbo-zz/relooker/README.md

 ```
 $ ./kompile
 ```
-A few released were published with a compiled executable.
+A few releases were published with a compiled executable.
 ## Features
 #### Currently Working
 * 2D Visualization